2007 New England Patriots season

 In Super Bowl XLII, the New York Giants defeated the Patriots 17–14 in an upset.
-With the loss, the Patriots were not able to join the 1984 49ers and 1985 Bears as Super Bowl champions, failing to go 19–0 and claim their fourth Super Bowl victory.
-Despite this loss, the 2007 Patriots are still regarded as one of the greatest teams in NFL history, with NFL Films ranking them as the 7th-greatest team of all time in 2019.
+With the loss, the Patriots failed to go 19–0 and claim their fourth Super Bowl victory.
+Despite this loss, the 2007 Patriots are still regarded as one of the best teams in NFL history, with NFL Films ranking them as the 7th-greatest team of all time in 2019.